omriharel/deej/community.md

 **Links**: [Imgur album](https://imgur.com/a/Rwq0ynd) | [Enclosure model on Thingiverse](https://www.thingiverse.com/thing:4237483) | [GitHub fork](https://github.com/Bupher/deej)

 This build uses circular knobs instead of sliders, and adds a 7-segment display showing the volume of the last adjusted knob.
 It also adds functionality to allow designating a knob to control the volume of whichever application is currently in focus.
-Those changes are available in Bupher's fork (link above).
+Those changes are available in Bupher's fork (link above)..
 Very cool!

 ![Bupher](./assets/community-builds/bupher.jpg)